Kevin-Heleodoro/Kevin-Heleodoro/README.md

 My name is Kevin Heleodoro.
-I am a US Army veteran who found a passion for programming.
-I am focused on honing my skills as a full stack developer.
+I am a husband, father, and US Army veteran who found a passion for programming.
+I am focused on honing my skills as a  software engineer and connecting with other who love the field.
-Currently, I am looking to build as many applications as I can to practice my programming skills and learn from those with more experience.
+Currently, I am pursuing my Masters in CS at Northeastern University.

 Please feel free to leave comments or issues on any of my repos; I love any and all constructive feedback.